AdobeDocs/control-panel.en/help/sftp/using/key-management.md

     >[!NOTE]
     >
-    >Control Panel will check if a given username is active on a given instance and give you an option to activate the key on one or several instances.
+    >Control Panel will check if a given username is active on a given instance and enable you to activate the key on one or several instances.
     >
     >One or more public SSH keys can be added for each user.

-1. To make sure that unused public keys are automatically disabled once you do not need them anymore, you can set an expiry.
-You can set a duration for the avalabitty of the To do so, select a unit in the **[!UICONTROL Type]** drop-down list and define a duration in the corresponding field.
+1. To better manage your public keys, you can set a duration for the availability of each key.
+To do so, select a unit in the **[!UICONTROL Type]** drop-down list and define a duration in the corresponding field.
+For more on public key expiry, see [this section](#managing-public-keys).

     ![](assets/key_expiry.png)